Researchers from four U.S. institutions aim to pull the best from control theory and machine learning to build safer mobile, intelligent systems.

 Highlights include Popular Science, CNet and Science Alert

-The post In the news: Michigan Engineering experts June 14-18 appeared first on Engineering Research News.
+The post In the news: Michigan Engineering experts June 14-18 appeared first on Michigan Engineering News.

 The award recognizes Prof. Wenisch’s contributions to memory persistency and energy-efficient systems.